K0rz3n/session-maintainer/README.md

 ## Installation

 ```
-This project has only been tested in Mac M1 environments.
-There may be problems with Windows and Linux, python >= 3.12
+This project has only been tested in Mac M1 environments,python >= 3.12.
+There may be problems with Windows and Linux。
 ```

 ### System dependencies installation